sahilrajput03/sahilrajput03/README.md

 ## More

 - Development tips:
+	- Making notes is good for long term memory and a little bit for short term memory because you tend to rely on written material.
+But overall its really great thing to make notes.
 	- Get summary of any video in any language in Google Gemini. ❤️
 	- Use VsCode' default markdown preview to edit markdown files.
 	- Always keep a REPL on of nodejs for fast testing. ~ Sahil